Wood chip sock, construction guide

 - Costs less per metre for plastic mesh vs wood from DIY store.

-- Is easier to construct and does not require expensive tools or heavy lifting to construct (pair of scissors only).
+- Is easier to construct and does not require expensive tools or heavy lifting to construct (pair of scissors and filling tube only).

 - Stops raised beds being washed away by British weather.